 Since our objective is sailing, we don’t have a set path – it depends entirely on the wind, weather, and currents.

 Schooner Adventure’s mission is to inspire, educate, and connect our members and guests to the heritage of the Gloucester fishing schooner.
 There will be a presentation led by one of our docents or knowledgeable crew, and they will be available to answer your questions throughout the sail.

 Yes.
 Below decks, accessible by descending a short ladder, so those with limited mobility may wish to do their business ashore before coming aboard.
 As on most traditional vessels, our bathroom uses a marine head, which is a bit different than a conventional toilet.
 Instructions are posted, but the crew will be happy to explain its operation.

 Are food and drinks available during the sails?

 Passengers are welcome to bring their own food and soft drinks.
-Alcoholic beverages are allowed and may consumed within moderation.
-The captain reserves the right to limit consumption.
+Alcoholic beverages are allowed and may be consumed within moderation.
+The Captain reserves the right to limit consumption.
 Coolers are not allowed.

 Am I going to get seasick?

 Seasickness is rarely a problem on beamy schooners like Schooner Adventure operating in protected waters close to shore.
 Those prone to motion sickness may wish to take precautions before boarding.